Daniel-Lanchares/Traffic_flow_simulation--1st_Semester_2022--/README.md

 refresh rate of the renderer or will end up with blinking cars.
 By adjusting their handles we can create any road we might think of.

-On the vehicles themselves, we can customize their size, colour and stats (speed, acceleration, deceleration...)...
+On the vehicles themselves, we can customize their size, colour and stats (speed, acceleration, deceleration...) as well as their route.
+Trough stochastic generation methods we can customize traffic density and type on a lane-by-lane basis.
-TO BE CONTINUED

 ![intersection simulator](https://raw.githubusercontent.com/Daniel-Lanchares/Traffic_flow_simulation--1st_Semester_2022--/main/Pictures_&_Figures/Intersection.png?raw=true)